minJerrymin/casa0015-mobile-assessment/README.md

 ## Declaration

 This repository contains the source code and supporting files for the CASA0015 final mobile application assessment.
-Where third-party packages, APIs, documentation or tutorials informed the work, these are acknowledged in `submission-file.md` and in the project dependencies.
+Third-party packages, APIs, documentation and external resources used in the project are acknowledged in `submission-file.md` and through the project dependency files.